leomaxwell973/Triton-3.2.0-Windows-Nvidia-Prebuilt/README.md

 This build is designed **specifically for Windows users with NVIDIA hardware**, eliminating unnecessary dependencies and optimizing performance.
 If you're developing **AI models on Windows and need a clean Triton setup without AMD bloat or Linux workarounds**, or have had difficulty building triton for Windows, this is **the best version available.**

 🔥 **Enjoy the cleanest, fastest Triton experience on Windows!** 🚀😎

+If you'd like to show appreciation (donate) for this work: https://buymeacoffee.com/leomaxwell